History, tourist information, and nearby accommodation

 Henry's royal accounts do not tell of any major expenses during the period however so it is equally possible that the stone keep was built by Lord William Fitz Baderon of Monmouth during the Civil War.
-We do know that Baderon seized Goodrich during the Anarchy, and the defenses were strengthened either during his brief tenure or under Gilbert de Clare, to whom the castle was transferred after the war.
+We do know that Baderon seized Goodrich during the Anarchy, and the defences were strengthened either during his brief tenure or under Gilbert de Clare, to whom the castle was transferred after the war.

-A stone curtain wall was built to enclose the site, with mural towers for added defense.
+A stone curtain wall was built to enclose the site, with mural towers for added defence.
 But the major work at Goodrich took place under a later Earl of Pembroke, William de Valence.
 De Valence rebuilt the earlier castle in the style of Edward I's concentric castles in north Wales, a style that is rare in England.

 The Castle Defenses

 A second ditch protected the barbican, so that an attacking force would have had to advance at an angle, exposed to fire from the curtain wall.
 If they managed to take the barbican attackers would then have to cross the inner ditch causeway and break through two portcullises, two gates, and a drawbridge protecting the gatehouse passage.

 When Aymer de Valence died in 1324 Goodrich passed to the Talbots, later Earls of Shrewsbury, who added curtain walls to the barbican and outer ward.
 The Talbots eventually abandoned Goodrich in favour of more comfortable residences, and it the castle mouldered away until the Civil War, when it was garrisoned by Royalist forces.

-It is easy to say that this or that castle is 'one of the finest' in the region, or 'not to be missed', but in the case of Goodrich it really is one of the best examples of a medieval castle in England.
-Though not large, the compact site is enormously interesting, and much of the castle defenses survive; enough to really help us visualise what an imposing and impressive place it must have been.
+It is easy to say that this or that castle is 'one of the finest' in the region, or 'not to be missed', but in the case of Goodrich, it really is one of the best examples of a medieval castle in England.
+Though not large, the compact site is enormously interesting, and much of the castle defences survive; enough to really help us visualise what an imposing and impressive place it must have been.
 It really is not to be missed!

-England, HR9 6HY
+Address: Castle Lane, Goodrich, Herefordshire, England, HR9 6HY

 Attraction Type: Castle